Operation Capitol Response II

 U.S. Army Sgt.
-Christina Fontaine, with the Vermont National Guard’s medical detachment, poses for a photo at the United States Naval Observatory in Washington, D.C., Feb.
-17, 2021.
+Dauren Mason, with the Ohio National Guard’s 323rd Military Police Company, poses for a photo in front of the U.S. Capitol building in Washington, D.C., Feb.
+13, 2021.
 The National Guard has been requested to continue supporting federal law enforcement agencies with security, communications, medical evacuation, logistics and safety support to state, district and federal agencies through mid-March.
-(U.S. Air National Guard photo by Staff Sgt.
+(U.S. Air National Guard photo illustration by Staff Sgt.
 Joshua Horton)

 |Date Taken: